Pearson-Higher-Ed/component-archetype/README.contribute.md

     npm install
     npm start

-Navigate to: **localhost:8081/demo**
+Navigate to: **localhost:8081/component-archetype/**

 #### Where are the files being served from?

-Webpack serves your component in memory when you `npm run dev`.
+Webpack serves your component in memory when you `npm start`.
 No physical files are written.
 When the component is built using `npm run build`, physical files are written to /build.

 Additionally, Hot Module Replacement is activated in the webpack dev server; saved changes to /src are automatically